ncats/translator-workflows/Workflow2/Tidbit/VHL/README.md

 | 1 | MONDO:0008667 | von Hippel-Lindau disease | HGNC:1582  | CCND1      | Cyclin D1              | contributes to           | omim, ctd                   | Mod0    |
 | 2 | MONDO:0008667 | von Hippel-Lindau disease | HGNC:23057 | BRK1       | BRICK1 subunit of SCAR/WAVE actin nucleating complex | pathogenic_for_condition | clinvar                     | Mod0    |

+Since VHL involved blood vessel proliferation, the contribution of a Cyclin seems meaningful.

+The association of BRK1 with VHL is not initially obvious until one observes that the gene is immediately distal to the VHL locus and that ClinVar variants associated with BRK1 are often deletions which include the VHL locus.
+Also, clinical observations suggest the BRK1 deletion blocks the development of VHL-associated renal carcinoma.

 #### Mod1A Functional Similarity

 ##### Find similar genes based on GO functional annotations using OntoBio Jaccard similarity